Brandon300055/Hotdog-Not-Hotdog/README.md

 # Hotdog-Not-Hotdog
-Hotdog Not Hotdog from the HBO show Silicon Valley Submission for CodeCamp by Spacelander.io team.
+Hotdog Not Hotdog from the HBO show Silicon Valley Submission for CodeCamp